Modern History Playlist

 Cripps Mission 1942: Proposals and Responses

-| Proposal | Response |
+| Proposal | Response | Analytical Significance |

-| Dominion Status after WWII | Congress: Wanted immediate independence |
+| Dominion Status after WWII | INC rejected; wanted immediate independence | Confirmed INC's goal was Purna Swaraj (since 1929). |

-| Right of Provinces to Secede | Congress opposed; Muslim League wanted Pakistan explicitly |
+| Right of Provinces to Secede | INC opposed; Muslim League opposed (no guarantee) | First explicit British reference to partition; alienated both major parties. |

-| Defence under British control | Rejected by Congress |
+| Defence under British control | Rejected by Congress | Showed Britain's unwillingness to trust Indians with real power during the crisis. |

-| Inclusion of Indians in Viceroy’s Council | Seen as token concession |
+| Immediate Inclusion in Executive Council | Seen as token concession | Did not grant effective cabinet status or end Viceroy's power. |

 Fun Facts